adityajain70/adityajain70.github.io/README.md

 **A. Jain**, K. Stanke.
 [From Questioning to Qualified: A Case Study of a Professional Development AI Literacy Module for Youth Educators.](/files/AI_Badge_Journal_Article.pdf) _International Journal of STEM Education_.
 (2025) _(Manuscript in Preparation)_

 ### Other Relevant Work
-Snippet of a Guest Lecture I gave on AI-Generated Music: <a href="https://youtu.be/pUjr0CpeLDY" target="_blank" rel="noopener noreferrer">Watch on YouTube</a>
+Video snippet of a Guest Lecture I gave on AI-Generated Music: <a href="https://youtu.be/pUjr0CpeLDY" target="_blank" rel="noopener noreferrer">Watch on YouTube</a>

-An Example of one of the Machine Learning Homework Assignment I wrote as a TA: [Markov Models and Time Series Forecasting](/files/sample-ml-homework-assignment.pdf)
+Example of one of the Machine Learning Homework Assignments I wrote as a TA: [Markov Models and Time Series Forecasting](/files/sample-ml-homework-assignment.pdf)

 Slide deck of my favorite Guest Lecture I gave: [Storytelling With Data](/files/Storytelling-with-data.pdf)